ServiceNow/Fast-LLM/docs/developers/how-to-release.md

     version = "0.2.0"  # Update this to the new version.
     ```

-3. Commit the changes:
+2. Commit the version bump:

     ```bash
     git add __init__.py setup.cfg
     git commit -m "Bump version to 0.2.0"
     ```

-### 2. Create a Git Tag
+### 3. Tag It

-1. Create an annotated tag for the release:
+1. Create a new Git tag:

     ```bash
     git tag -a v0.2.0 -m "Release version 0.2.0"